StephK143/HTMLAssessment/README.md

 # Technologies Used

-Atom
-HTML
-Git
-GitHub
+Atom - HTML - Git - GitHub

 # Concepts Used
-HTML language
-head
-body
-divisions
-paragraphs
-headers
-colors
-indentation
-bold using <strong>
-italics
-underlining
-block quote
-lists with bullet points
-style margins
+HTML language - head - body - divisions - paragraphs - headers - colors - indentation - bold using <strong> - italics - underlining - block quote - lists with bullet points - margins using style.

 # What I learned
 This was my first time using HTML and I feel like I have a good understanding of the language and how it works in tandem with CSS and Java.
-Learning Java is great but it is better when you see how it can work in real-life application with other languages.
+My understanding of Java is better now that I see how it can work in real-life application with other languages.